-Dr Arif Satria, Rector of Institut Pertanian Bogor (IPB, or Bogor Agricultural University) and veteran of marine and fisheries policy drafting, addressed an Australia-Indonesia Centre boardroom dialogue in Melbourne in February 2019.
+Dr Arif Satria, Rector of IPB University and veteran of marine and fisheries policy, addressed an Australia-Indonesia Centre boardroom dialogue in Melbourne in February 2019.

 In a discussion moderated by Professor Edward Buckingham, Dr Arif presented on his Agro-Maritime 4.0 concept, aimed at addressing global food, energy and environmental challenges in the era of the Industrial Revolution 4.0.